readium/readium-lcp-server/README.md

 Assuming a working Go installation,

-go get github.com/jpbougie/lcpserve
+go get github.com/readium/readium-lcp-server

 Running
 =======
 You must have a certificate (currently, only RSA is supported).
-Use the following environment variables to configure lcpserve:
+Use the following environment variables to configure the lcp server:
 - CERT - Points to the certificate file (typically a .crt)
 - PRIVATE_KEY - Points to the private key (typically a .pem)
 - PORT - Where lcpserve will listen, by default 8989